VagelisKalimeris/clustering-and-misinformation/readme.md

 # Project Description

-This was an analysis of a social network graph, of real and fake news tweeters, performed for my 'Complex Network Dynamics' CS course.
+This was an analysis of a social network graph, of real and fake news tweeters, performed for my *Complex Network Dynamics* CS course.

 The concept hypothesis and results, are being described in detail in [Clustering_and_Misinformation_Report.pdf](Clustering_and_Misinformation_Report.pdf)